bruffster/MSSE663-js-assignments/APIService/README.md

 Run `npx nodemon app.js` to start the service.
 This service is listening on port 3000

+OR

+Run `npm start` to start the service (use the above if this fails)

 ## Statement of Originality

 I certify that, to the best of my knowledge, the content of this project is of my own work with the exception of areas of code that have been attributed to others in the comments of those relevant files.